 "You and Buffy.
 That actually explains a lot."
-She glanced at him.
-Saw his anger.
+She glanced at him and seemed to see his anger.
 "You can't say.
 Or won't say.
 Did you promise her you wouldn't say?"
 She held a hand up to stop his irritated reply.
 "Never mind.
 Stupid question."

 He shifted to get a better view of the house.
 "So, you come here often?"

 "No. Well, maybe a few nights.
 You know, to check up on things."

 He stared up at the windows.
 The slayer was pacing again.
 He saw her reach up to check the garlic.